-- 18. Councilmembers shall never get involved in administrative functions.
-Elected and appointed officials acting in their individual capacity must not attempt to influence City staff on the making of appointments, awarding of contracts, selecting of consultants, processing of development applications, or granting of City licenses and permits. - 19.
-Councilmembers shall not solicit political support from City staff.
+- 18. Councilmembers shall not solicit political support from City staff.
 Elected and appointed officials should not solicit any type of political support (financial contributions, display of posters or lawn signs, name on support list, etc.) from City staff.
-City staff may, as private citizens with constitutional rights, support political candidates but all such activities must be done away from the workplace. - 20.
+City staff may, as private citizens with constitutional rights, support political candidates but all such activities must be done away from the workplace. - 19.
 Councilmembers shall have no attorney-client relationships.
 Members shall not seek to establish an attorney-client relationship with the City Attorney, including his or her staff and attorneys contracted to work on behalf of the City.
 The City Attorney represents the City and not individual members.
 Members who consult with the City Attorney cannot enjoy or establish an attorney-client relationship with the attorney.
-The City Manager, Mayor or City Secretary is the first point of contact with the City Attorney for all legal questions, and Council Members should defer all questions through them. - 21.
+The City Manager, Mayor or City Secretary is the first point of contact with the City Attorney for all legal questions, and Council Members should defer all questions through them. - 20.
 If the City Manager is absent, he/she shall appoint a designee until their return or the Mayor shall substitute as designee with City Council approval.